 - If you can donate for your services, we gladly accept it.
 If you cannot, this won’t affect your eligibility at all.

 - Choose which services you want and use them as long as you need them.
 Meals on Wheels serves Fremont, Newark and Union City.
-Friendly Visitors, VIP Rides, and Fall Prevention can serve anyone in Alameda County when services are needed and not otherwise available.
+Friendly Visitors, our Transportation Program, and Fall Prevention can serve anyone in Alameda County when services are needed and not otherwise available.

 Get started by contacting the program coordinator of the program you’re interested in or sign-up online.